TomTheCodingGuy/Cow-Bounce/README.md

 - If you encounter any isues with installing, uninstalling or running the app, please raise an issue in the Issues section of this repository.
 - Try uninstalling (see above), re-cloning this repository, and re-installing (also above), to make sure all of the files are up to date.
 - I have fully tested it on a Raspberry Pi, but I am happy to help with any problems you might encounter.

+### Suggestions:

+- If you have any suggestions on what to do next, post something in the Issues section of this repository.
+- I have a few ideas myself for what to add into the game next...

 ### Credits: